Category Archives: France

 tarne - 50

 Besides a quick 1-day-er two years ago, we last did the Tarn in 2007 in the Sunny and a Solar: Florac to Rozier.
 It’s worrying what I’ve either forgotten, conflated with other Massif rivers or has changed, but the Tarn is actually a perfect first-time packrafter’s camping adventure.
 There’s a road alongside (not always accessible without pitons); daily villages for resupply and enough WW challenges to keep things interesting.
 The scenery and la belle France you get for free.
-I shipped a few litres on rougher drops but never came close to flipping, unlike a few hardshell SoTs I observed.
+I shipped a few litres on rougher drops but never came close to flipping, unlike a few rental hardshell SoTs I observed.

 OLYMPUS DIGITAL CAMERA